29 March 2021

-Although Newstead House is closed you can still visit our Heritage Precinct and enjoy the beautiful surrounds of Newstead Park.
+You are welcome to visit our Heritage Precinct and enjoy the beautiful surrounds of Newstead House located in Newstead Park.

-We are reviewing our public opening hours and look forward to announcing our plans in the near future.
+We hope to update our opening hours in the near future.

 Newstead House was fortunate to receive State Government funding in 2019 for a major restoration and refurbishment project to ensure the future of this beautiful and iconic landmark.